codebatine/gochain/README.md

    - Mine blocks to add transactions to the blockchain and receive rewards.

 4. **View blockchain:**
-   - Explore the blockchain, view transactions, and monitor blocks.
+   - Explore the blockchain, view transactions and monitor blocks.

 ## Screenshots :camera_flash: